angelica-v/angelica_villegas.428.P1/README.md

 ### Setting up project
 1. Click **Open** in the Unity **Projects** page and select the project folder where this project is saved to open it.
 1. It should spend some time processing and will open up the project
+1. Once opne you may have to import Vuforia to do this go to **Assets** from there **Import Package** and then **Custom Package** you should be able to then import all the files required.
-1. You will need a Vuforia key to have the project work correctly:
+1. Additionally, you will need a Vuforia key to have the project work correctly:
     1. Go to the [Vuforia website](https://developer.vuforia.com/vui/develop/licenses)
         1. Create a Vuforia developer account
         1. Under the **Develop** tab ensure you are on the **License Manager** page